ManasaMaddi05/National-Power-Outage-Duration-Predictor/README.md

 ### Dataset Significance

-Power outages have wide-reaching consequences, affecting everything from public safety to economic productivity and environmental resilience.
-By analyzing historical data on major U.S. power outages, we can identify key patterns and risk factors that contribute to prolonged outages.

-Our research question is particularly relevant because:
-* Public Preparedness: Understanding the factors that cause longer outages allows for an understanding of severe outage-prone areas and for individuals to prepare earlier.
-*
-*
+Power outages can have serious consequences, disrupting public safety, economic productivity, and disaster response efforts.
+Understanding what contributes to prolonged outages allows for better preparation and infrastructure planning.
+Identifying high-risk areas can help individuals and communities anticipate power disruptions and develop mitigation strategies.
+Additionally, utility companies and policymakers can use these insights to improve grid resilience, allocate resources efficiently, and reduce recovery times, ultimately ensuring a more stable and reliable power supply.
+By analyzing historical outage patterns, we can also explore how climate events, urbanization, and economic factors play a role in determining outage duration, providing a more data-driven approach to strengthening the power grid.

 ### Dataset Summary